Flag of Serbia and Montenegro: History

-In 2003, when Yugoslavia was renamed as Serbia and Montenegro, there was dispute over any new symbols to be used for the nation.
-It was alleged that the new Constitutional Charter of Serbia and Montenegro prohibited the use of the old Yugoslavian symbols until a law on them was brought before the Parliament of Serbia and Montenegro and one was required to be brought within sixty days of the new Parliament sitting.
-However it was argued there was little point in changing the flag for the new state as the individual regional flags of Serbia and Montenegro only differed from the Yugoslav flag in the shade of blue used.
-It was also argued that it was pointless trying to change the flag because the two sides would not be able to agree upon a logical new flag.
-As predicted, the Serbian and Montenegrin delegations were unable to agree on a new flag so they continued to use the old Yugoslavian flag until the union's dissolution in 2006.
+In 2003, when FR Yugoslavia was renamed as Serbia and Montenegro, there were disputes over any new symbols to be used for the state union.
+It was alleged that the new Constitutional Charter of Serbia and Montenegro prohibited the use of the old Yugoslav symbols until a law on them was brought before the Parliament of Serbia and Montenegro and one was required to be brought within sixty days of the new Parliament sitting.
+The flag remained unchanged, however, as reaching any sort of agreement between the two sides upon a logical new flag was difficult; the individual regional flags of Serbia and Montenegro differed between each other only in the shade of blue being used, while both differed in the order of colors from the Yugoslav one.
+As predicted, the Serbian and Montenegrin delegations were unable to agree on a new flag so they continued to use the old starless Yugoslav flag until the union's dissolution in 2006.
 Some Serbians and Montenegrins started to reject the flag in favour of the old flag of SFR Yugoslavia due to a sense of nostalgia and due to a feeling of abandonment from the international community.
 Montenegro did not support the flag continuing to be used to represent them and in 2004, the Parliament of Montenegro adopted a new flag to replace the flag of Serbia and Montenegro within their republic.
 However, this remained a regional flag within the union until Montenegrin independence in 2006.

-During the dispute following the change of name from Yugoslavia to Serbia and Montenegro, the flag was used to represent Serbia and Montenegro in football as UEFA allowed the Serbia and Montenegro national football team to continue to use the Yugoslavian flag and their Yugoslavian kits whilst the decision was made.
-In 2006, shortly after the country's dissolution, the Serbia and Montenegro football team entered the 2006 FIFA World Cup using the flag they had qualified under.
-Paradoxically the team was representing a country that no longer existed nor used the flag of Serbia and Montenegro as both countries upon independence adopted their own flags.
+During the dispute following the change of name from Yugoslavia to Serbia and Montenegro, the flag was used to represent Serbia and Montenegro in football as UEFA allowed the Serbia and Montenegro national football team to continue to use the Yugoslav flag and their Yugoslav kits whilst the decision was made.
+In 2006, shortly after the country's dissolution, the Serbia and Montenegro football team entered the 2006 FIFA World Cup for one last time using the flag they had qualified under.
+Paradoxically, the team was representing a country that no longer existed under a flag that was no longer in use, as both Montenegro and Serbia adopted their own flags upon dissolution and independence.
+This was also reflected on Serbian license plates, which continued to depict the old Yugoslav-era flag on them until 2011.